keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

   Now access the bridge from your browser on http://localhost:9000.
   \\
   \\
   The keptn's bridge shows all pipeline runs that have been started.
 On the left-hand side you can see the pipeline start events, such as the one that is selected.
 Over time, more and more events will show up in keptn's bridge to allow you to check what is going on in your keptn installation.
-Please note that if events happen at the same time, their order in the keptn's bridge might not be arbitrary since they are only sorted on the granularity of one second.
+Please note that if events happen at the same time, their order in the keptn's bridge might be arbitrary since they are only sorted on the granularity of one second.

     {{< popup_image
       link="./assets/bridge.png"